russellpierce/spelling-words/DESIGN.md

 - Generates valid APKG file loadable in AnkiDroid
 - Cards display audio and definition correctly
 - Reduces redundant downloads and API calls via agressive local caching for any 2xx returned call.
 Persist to disk.
+- If not operating in an environment where .env shows LOCAL_TESTING=True, only allow for one API call per test as cache won't persist across testing runs.

 #### MVP Implementation Tasks